 Paper Processes

 Many supply chain management processes still happen on paper, making it too easy to lose records, mismanage shipments, or cause other errors.
-Moving your supplier management to a digital platform will cut down on opportunities for mistakes and allow you to automate inefficient processes.
+Moving your supplier management to a digital platform will reduce opportunities for mistakes and allow you to automate inefficient processes.

-At the same time, assuring that these digital tools are secure is critical, especially if you are sharing sensitive or proprietary information.
+At the same time, ensuring these digital tools are secure is critical, especially if you share sensitive or proprietary information.
 Efficiency gains are no good if they open the door for supply chain attacks.

 Employee Training Effectiveness

-Just because a vendor has a training program, that doesn’t mean the training will always work.
+Just because a vendor has a training program doesn’t mean the training will always work.
 Phishing attacks, for example, can fool even well-trained employees.
-So you should review your suppliers’ training programs to understand their current training program effectiveness.
+So, you should review your suppliers’ training programs to understand the effectiveness of their current training programs.

 How to Create an Effective Supply Chain Compliance Management Program